 There are five basic focus areas for medication error prevention, including:

-4. Administration, which could involve a nurse, participant, or caregiver.
-This includes taking the medication in the manner in which it was prescribed.
+- Administration, which could involve a nurse, participant, or caregiver.
+This includes taking the medication correctly, as prescribed instructions.

-5. Monitoring and Reporting, which is appropriately following up with the participant to check on progress and using skills to determine if medications are being taken properly.
+- Monitoring and Reporting, which is appropriately following up with the participant to check on progress and using skills to determine if they are taking medications properly.
 Early detection is important for preventing more severe issues.

 While prescribing and transcribing have historically been areas where the majority of errors occur, errors with administration are increasing both in the inpatient and at-home settings.
 It is estimated that one out of every three medication errors is caused by lack of knowledge of either the medication or the patient.
 [Tweet “Learn 5 keys to preventing #medicationerrors among #PACE participants in the home environment.”]